amirouche/socialite/README.md

 explicit indexing but instead index-all-the-things.
-Another machinery **might** be put to good use that is [inspired from Gremlin and implemented in AjguDB](https://bit.ly/2CEc72q), if one can make `async for` in a transaction work for us without leaks.
+Another machinery **might** be put to good use that is [inspired from Gremlin and implemented in AjguDB](https://bit.ly/2CEc72q), if one can make `async for` in a transaction work without leaks.

 Mind the fact, that since sparky use `fdb.pack` for serialiazing a tuple items, lexicographic ordering is preserved.
 That is, one can